francisdb/scalatestleak/README.md

 # scalatestleak
 https://github.com/scalatest/scalatest/issues/1960

+## How to reproduce

+* Start a sbt session
+* Start visualvm and connect to the sbt jvm
-Use visualvm and monitor loaded classes / metaspace / threads, try to force gc using the button between `test` runs
+* Use visualvm and monitor loaded classes / metaspace / threads (see screenshots below)
+* Run `test`
+* Force gc using the button in visualvm
+* Run `test`
+* Force gc using the button in visualvm
+* repeat...

 You should see something like this:
 ![img.png](img.png)